Read our 2017 Report Card for Herrera Beutler.

 - Member, Subcommittee on Labor, Health and Human Services, Education, and Related Agencies

-Herrera Beutler was the primary sponsor of 1 bill that was enacted:
+Herrera Beutler was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).